pamolloy/docs-spectre-importer/docs/install/docker.md

 ```

 By running this script, you will start a web server on port 8081 that will allow you to import data.
-You should append the command with your Personal Access Token, Firefly III URL and the Spectre / Salt Edge API App ID and secret.
-You can get these on the Salt Edge website.
+You should append the command with your Personal Access Token, Firefly III URL and the Spectre API App ID and secret.
+You can get these on the [Spectre website](https://www.saltedge.com/clients/profile/secrets).
+If necessary you create a new key using the "New API key" button.

 Here are some tricks to make it easier for yourself: